 Amy Keller, MS, RDN, LD, is a dietitian and celiac support group leader from Bellefontaine, Ohio.

-Q: I keep meaning to put together an emergency kit for our family in case we lose power or need to leave our house.
+Q: With hurricane season here, I keep meaning to put together an emergency kit for our family in case we lose power or need to leave our house.
 We have two family members who eat gluten free.
 What should I include in the kit for them?

 A: No one likes to think about an emergency situation in which you could be forced out of your home for days or weeks.
 But these things do happen, and getting prepared now is smart.
 Emergency shelters will not likely stock gluten-free foods.
 The Federal Emergency Management Association (FEMA) recommends that you have a three-day supply of nonperishable food and at least 1 gallon of water per person per day (more if you live in a hot climate).